avaje-metrics-deprecated/metrics-api/README.md

    d:5    p:0    ms:0         us:11                          m:org.example.myapp.service.Muse.notParticularlyResistant
 ```
 CustomerResource.asBean took 612 milliseconds to execute.
 If you look at Muse.iDoTheRealWorkAroundHere it took 81% of the total execution time (500 milliseconds, 500204 microseconds).

+> Per Request timing is a little bit more expensive to collect and can produce a lot of output.
+As such it is expected that you only turn it on when needed.
+For example, for the next 5 invocations of CustomerResource.asBean() collect per request timings.